kevinolega/callcentertrainingtips/_posts/2019-08-01-waste-money.md

 That's Php 9,111 a month.

-If you work for one year and get paid thriteen months, you make a grand total of...
+If you work for one year and get paid thirteen months, you make a grand total of...

 # Php 118,450 a year with minimum wage